vaadin/framework-bluemix-example/README.md

 **The deployment fails**

 Deploying and setting up the database may take a while with a slow network connection, so be patient.
 In some cases there might happen an error due to e.g. network communication.
-Cancelling the deployment with CTRL-C and trying again usually fixes the issue.
+Canceling the deployment with CTRL-C and trying again usually fixes the issue.